Treat Respiratory Disorders with this Pranayam Yoga

 We don’t adequately appreciate the value of breathing exercises for treating respiratory disorders like asthma.
 Most patients feel they can do these exercises for themselves.
 Breathing exercises can help significantly if you have sufficient perseverance and energy to acquire necessary control of the respiratory muscles.

-- Now, breathing in, make your chest rise up and breathing out allow it to come down.
+- Now, breathing in, make your chest rise up.
+Now, breathe out and allow it to come down

 - Feel this movement.
 Repeat it ten times.